Sun-Lab-NBB/ataraxis-time/README.md

 This library uses the 'chrono' C++ library to access the fastest available system clock and use it to provide interval timing and delay functionality via a Python binding API.
 While the performance of the timer heavily depends on the particular system configuration and utilization, most modern CPU should be capable of sub-microsecond precision using this timer.
+Due to using a C-extension to provide interval and delay timing functionality, the library is thread- and process-safe.

 Additionally, the library offers a set of standalone utility functions that provide further date and time related services, such as time conversion and timestamp generation.
 ___